2022

 Department of Health and Social Care

-Concerns summary Ambulance service delays due to resource shortages caused rerouting and late arrival.
+Concerns summary (AI summary) Ambulance service delays due to resource shortages caused rerouting and late arrival.
 The call algorithm failed to properly assess patient distress, and an unequipped private ambulance was dispatched due to miscategorization, leading to further delays.

 Paul Morris and Alison Morris